-Compared to June 2019, the number obviously pales in comparison.
+Compared to June 2019, obviously, the numbers pale in comparison.

 Last June, sportsbooks saw $273 million in betting handle.
 And if sports had gone off as normal in June 2020, we’d probably be approaching half a billion dollars in wagers in the state.

-But given there was nothing to bet on in terms of games in the major US sports in June, the fact that there was that much betting activity is an encouraging figure.
+But given that there was nothing to bet on in terms of games in the major US sports in June, the fact that there was that much betting activity is an encouraging sign.

-NJ sportsbooks generated $12.6 million in revenue in the month, which is actually better than it did in June of last year ($9.7 million).
+NJ sportsbooks generated $12.6 million in revenue in the month, which is actually better than they did in June of last year ($9.7 million).